Kucoin/kucoin-mining-docs/README_EN.md

 The KuCoin Pool Developer Documentation is an API document written for users who wish to obtain data from the KuCoin Pool.

 ## Upcoming Changes

 **14/07/2022:**
+- Add Accumulated income of user interface

+**27/07/2022:**
-- Add Currency total income interface
+- Add Accumulated income of all sub-accounts interface

 # REST API
 ## API Server